 Patient Experience and Function (PEF) is a National Quality Forum (NQF) measure topic area encompassing patient functional status, satisfaction, and experience of care, as well as issues related to care coordination.
-Central to the concepts associated with patient experience with their overall care is the patient's health-related quality of life and many factors that influence it, including communication, care coordination, transitions of care, and use of health information technology.
+Central to the concepts associated with patient experience with their overall care is the patient's health-related quality of life (HRQoL) and the many factors that influence it, including communication, care coordination, transitions of care, and use of health information technology (IT).

 The NQF PEF Standing Committee was established to evaluate measures within this topic area for NQF endorsement.
-NQF has 49 endorsed measures in the PEF portfolio addressing patient assessments of care, mobility and self-care, shared decision making, patient activation, and care coordination.
-Most of the measures within this portfolio are patient-reported outcomes performance measures, including measures of patient experience, patient satisfaction, and functional status.
+NQF has 49 endorsed measures in the PEF portfolio that address patient assessments of care, mobility and self-care, shared decision making, patient activation, and care coordination.
+Most of the measures within this portfolio are patient-reported outcome performance measures (PRO-PMs), including measures of patient experience, patient satisfaction, and functional status.

-The Standing Committee addressed measures from a single topical area during the Fall 2020 cycle, consisting of appropriate needs and priorities assessment within service planning for individuals receiving home and community based services (HCBS).
-The measures reviewed are associated with a survey instrument for Medicaid HCBS recipients, the Functional Assessment Standardized Items (FASI) tool.
+The Standing Committee addressed measures from a single topical area during the fall 2020 cycle, consisting of an appropriate needs and priorities assessment within service planning for individuals receiving home and community-based services (HCBS).
+The measures reviewed are associated with a survey instrument for Medicaid HCBS recipients called the Functional Assessment Standardized Items (FASI) tool.

 For this project, the Standing Committee evaluated two newly submitted measures against NQF's standard evaluation criteria.
-The Standing Committee recommended the following measure for endorsement:
+The Standing Committee endorsed the following measure:

-• #3593 Identifying Personal Priorities for Functional Assessment Standardized Items (FASI) Needs (The Lewin Group/Centers for Medicare & Medicaid Service (CMS))
+NQF #3593 Identifying Personal Priorities for Functional Assessment Standardized Items (FASI) Needs (The Lewin Group/Centers for Medicare & Medicaid Services [CMS])